leodeslf/leaf/summs/ui/visual_elements_of_ui_design.md

 Let the user know the UI element is responsive (is working) by adding visual states, _normal_, _hover_, _active_, _inactive_.

-Think about the different static elements states as well as how your elements animate between states.
+Think about the different static element states as well as how your elements animate between states.

 ## Hierarchy of Content